Eschatologue/CM_wiki/docs/class/cleric/index.md

 ### Level 20: Greater Divine Intervention

 You can call on even more powerful divine intervention.
 When you use your Divine Intervention feature, you can choose Wish when you select a spell.
-If you do so, you can’t use Divine Intervention again until you finish 2d4 Long Rests.
+If you do so, you can't use Divine Intervention again until you finish 2d4 Long Rests.